Compact Florescent Lighting (CFL) Bulbs

 Household Hazardous Waste (HHW)

 The State of Illinois sponsors several one-day drop-off events in the Chicago area each spring and fall.
 The locations vary from year to year.
 It also provides funding for several drop-off locations that are open regular hours each week.
-Information on these options is available on the Illinois Department of Commerce and Economic Opportunity website.

 Both the West Cook County Solid Waste Agency at 708-453-9100 and Flood Brothers at 630-261-0400 have information on these drop-off locations and events.
 Please confirm the schedule and acceptability of materials.
 Some materials including latex paints are not accepted at these locations.